sanskrit/raw_etexts_english/blogs/manasataramgini/2016-03-19_the-cardioid-and-the-arbelos-the-scimitar-and-the-axe.md

 +++
-title = "The cardioid and the arbelos: the scimitar and thexa0axe"
+title = "The cardioid and the arbelos: the scimitar and the axe"

 +++
 *The arbelos of Archimedes,*